ministryofjustice/staff/README.md

 ## About this repository

-Lists repositories used by MoJ Official infrastructure and devices.
+This is a list of repositories used by MoJ Official to deploy infrastructure and configure devices.

 ### Amazon Web Services Deployment